alphagov/govuk-prototype-kit/docs/documentation/get-started/windows-installation-guide/before-you-install.md

 ## Git Bash

-You need to use a free application called Git Bash to install and use the Prototype Kit.
+You need to use a free application called Git Bash.

 To get Git Bash, you need to [download Git for Windows (the download will start straight away when you select this link)](https://git-scm.com/download/win) and follow the installation instructions.